Welcome to KammerCards, the Gift Shop of the Museum of Institutional Ephemera (MOIE).

 To carry the concept further, the Museum is pleased to offer limited edition collectible digital trading cards.
 Your ownership is verified by the Ethereum blockchain.
 Because of this, you are able to transfer and or resell your ownership rights to others and hence, it’s a trading card!

-Before you make a purchase (from a real company with tax registration and everything), you also need to have a wallet to hold them.
-We recommend the Lumi Collect app for your mobile device as the easiest way to do this.
-By tapping the ‘receive’ button in the app your wallet address will appear.
+Before you make a purchase (from a real company with tax registration and everything), you also need to have a wallet (like MetaMask) to hold them.
+The wallet address starts with “0x…”

 At checkout time, copy this into the “Wallet Address” field and that’s where we’ll send the cards.
 A video would be helpful.
 We’re working on it 🙂

-The Museum and KammerCard projects owe a debt of gratitude to the OGs: The Museum of Jurassic Technology, Rare Pepes, Spells of Genesis, and CurioCards.
+The Museum and KammerCard projects owe a debt of gratitude to the Non Fungible Token (NFT) OGs: The Museum of Jurassic Technology, Rare Pepes, Spells of Genesis, and CurioCards.
 Special thanks to the contributors to the SketchUp 3D Warehouse, OpenSimulator, and Blender3D.